Wmart24/SQL_Capstone_Project1/README.md

     salary_year_avg
 ```

-Here's the breakdown of the available entry/junior level data scientist roles and internships in 2023:
+Here's the breakdown of the available entry/junior level Data Scientist roles and internships in 2023:
 - Remote roles dominate the early-career data science space, with “Anywhere” leading as the top job location, suggesting flexibility and wide geographic reach for candidates.
 - DonorSearch and a handful of tech-forward companies posted the majority of listings, often using “Junior Data Scientist” and “Intern” titles, indicating standardized role offerings for fresh talent.
 - Salaries mostly range from $55K to $75K, with higher-paying roles tied to advanced technical requirements such as machine learning, cloud computing, or big data infrastructure.